-j) PRESENTATION OF THE THESIS
+j) PRESENTATION OF THE THESIS See Regulation 16.1 (j).

 k) SUBMISSION OF THE THESIS

 Subject to the provisions of Ordinance 14.5 the thesis of the Degree of Doctor of Business Administration must be the result of work done mainly while the student is registered as a candidate for the Degree of Doctor of Business Administration of this University.
 A certificate to this effect shall be signed by the candidate when presenting the thesis.